turbot/steampipe-cloud-sdk-go/README.md

 ## Note

-This SDK has been deprecated and moved to https://github.com/turbot/pipes-sdk-go.
+This SDK has been deprecated and replaced by https://github.com/turbot/pipes-sdk-go.
+This was part of our [renaming](https://turbot.com/blog/2023/07/introducing-turbot-guardrails-and-pipes) of Steampipe Cloud to Turbot Pipes.

 ## Getting Started